JetBrains/kotlin-web-site/docs/topics/numbers.md

 * Hexadecimals: `0x0F`
 * Binaries: `0b00001011`

->Octal literals are not supported.
+> Octal literals are not supported in Kotlin.
 >
 {type="note"}